JBZoo/CSV-Blueprint/README.md

 # See https://www.php.net/manual/en/reference.pcre.pattern.syntax.php
 filename_pattern: /demo(-\d+)?\.csv$/i

-csv: # Here are default values.
-You can skip this section if you don't need to override the default values
+# Here are default values to parse CSV file.
+# You can skip this section if you don't need to override the default values.
+csv:
   header: true                          # If the first row is a header.
 If true, name of each column is required.
   delimiter: ,                          # Delimiter character in CSV file.
   quote_char: \                         # Quote character in CSV file.